 As most articles involving face shape tend to cater to those who identify as female, we did the leg work to show you how to determine your face shape if you’re male-identifying, and what to do with that knowledge.

 To help us get the scoop on all things face-shape-related, we gathered a group of plastic surgeons, stylists, and those in the know to share some insight into how to determine your face shape if you’re male-identifying—and how to make the most of it.
-We talked to plastic surgeon Smita Ramanadham, MD; plastic surgeon Roxanne Grawe of Roxy Plastic Surgery; NYC-based double board-certified facial plastic surgeon Konstantin Vasyukevich, MD; dermatologist Terrence Keaney, MD; and Jason Biggs, senior master barber at Babe of Brooklyn.
+We talked to plastic surgeon Smita Ramanadham, MD; plastic surgeon Roxanne Grawe of Roxy Plastic Surgery, MD; NYC-based double board-certified facial plastic surgeon Konstantin Vasyukevich, MD; dermatologist Terrence Keaney, MD; and Jason Biggs, senior master barber at Babe of Brooklyn.

 What Determines Face Shape?